MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 ### Functions

-In common with most database products, Teradata supports system functions and also user-defined functions within the SQL implementation.
-When migrating to another database platform such as Azure Synapse, common system functions are generally available and can be migrated without change.
-Some system functions may have slightly different syntax, but the required changes can be automated in this case.
+Like most database products, Teradata supports system functions and user-defined functions within its SQL implementation.
+When migrating to another database platform like Azure Synapse, common system functions are generally available and can be migrated without change.
+Some system functions might have a slightly different syntax.
+In that scenario, the required changes can be automated.

 For system functions where there is no equivalent, or for arbitrary user-defined functions these may need to be recoded using the languages available in the target environment.
 Azure Synapse uses the popular Transact-SQL language for implementation of user-defined functions.

 ### Stored procedures

-Most modern database products allow for procedures to be stored within the database.
+In most modern database products, you can store procedures in the database.
 Teradata provides the SPL language for this purpose.
-A stored procedure typically contains SQL statements and some procedural logic and may return data or a status.
+A stored procedure typically contains SQL statements and some procedural logic.
+It might return data or a status.

-SQL Azure Data Warehouse also supports stored procedures using T-SQL, so if there are stored procedures to be migrated, they must be recoded accordingly.
+Azure SQL Data Warehouse also supports stored procedures by using T-SQL.
+If you have stored procedures to migrate, they must be recoded accordingly.

 ### Triggers

-Creation of triggers is not supported within Azure Synapse but can be implemented within Azure Data Factory.
+You can't use triggers in Azure Synapse.
+However, you can use triggers in Azure Data Factory.

 ### Sequences